College Versus University in Canada

 College Class Sizes

 Classes tend to be smaller in size, which enables more one-on-one help.
-Here, the objective is to drive practical training, instruction, and hands-on experience to better prepare you for your chosen career path.
+The objective is to drive practical training, instruction, and hands-on experience to prepare you for your chosen career path better.
 You can make that transition easily and land that ideal job in Canada.

 • Community colleges